PsyTeachR/reprores-v2/docs/03-data.md

 What if you import some data and it guesses the wrong column type?
 The most common reason is that a numeric column has some non-numbers in it somewhere.
 Maybe someone wrote a note in an otherwise numeric column.
 Columns have to be all one data type, so if there are any characters, the whole column is converted to character strings, and numbers like `1.2` get represented as "1.2", which will cause very weird errors like `"100" < "9" == TRUE`.
 You can catch this by looking at the output from `read_csv()` or using `glimpse()` to check your data.

-The data directory you created with `dataskills::getdata()` contains a file called "mess.csv".
+The data directory you created with `reprores::getdata()` contains a file called "mess.csv".
 Let's try loading this dataset.

 ```r